-This time I combined a 10-period and a 20-period Simple Moving Average indicators with the Volume indicator.
-I managed to recognize signals from these tools and to do a successful long trade in the USD/JPY chart.
+This time we combined a 10-period and a 20-period Simple Moving Average indicators with the Volume indicator.
+We managed to recognize signals from these tools and to do a successful long trade in the USD/JPY chart.

 Moving Average and Volume Indicator Signals